 Iverson didn’t attend the draft at Philadelphia’s Wells Fargo Center, preferring to watch at home in St. Louis Park, Minn., with his family.
 Lindo wasn’t in Philadelphia, either.
 The forward for the OHL’s Owen Sound Attack was trying to watch the draft on television at home in Ontario, Canada.

 Frustrated with the broadcast’s lag in listing drafted players, Lindo switched on his tablet to get more up-to-date results.
-That’s how he learned he was chosen by the Pittsburgh Penguins in the fourth round with the 173rd overall pick.
+That’s how he learned he was chosen by the Pittsburgh Penguins in the sixth round with the 173rd overall pick.
 Lindo was surprised about being selected because he suffered a torn left ACL that curtailed his 2013-14 season at Owen Sound.

 The power forward who lists Philadelphia Flyers forward Wayne Simmonds and Washington Capitals forward Joel Ward as role models, collected 9 goals, 9 assists and 41 penalty minutes in 40 games for the Attack.